zjunlp/KnowledgeEditingPapers/README.md

 Must-read papers on [knowledge editing](https://arxiv.org/abs/2305.13172) for large language models.

 ## 🔔 News
+- **2024-01-03  We release a new paper:"[A Comprehensive Study of Knowledge Editing for Large Language Models](https://arxiv.org/abs/2401.01286)" with a new benchmark [KnowEdit](https://huggingface.co/datasets/zjunlp/KnowEdit)!
+We are looking forward to any comments or discussions on this topic :)**
 - **2024-12-09 Our paper "[Editing Language Model-based Knowledge Graph Embeddings?](https://arxiv.org/abs/2301.10405)" has been accepted by AAAI 2024.**
 - **2023-11-18 We will provide a tutorial on *Knowledge Editing for Large Language Models* at COLING 2024.**
 - **2023-10-25 We will provide a tutorial on *Knowledge Editing for Large Language Models* at AAAI 2024.**